1. Using web interface¶

 Now the physical devices can send messages to dojot.
 There are few things to

-pay attention to: as we defined the MQTT topic (all devices will send to
+pay attention to: the MQTT topic is

 Just for the sake of simplicity, we’ll emulate one device using mosquitto_pub